tstafylakis/Lipreading-ResNet/README.md

 Currently, the models do not make use of the word boundaries that are provided with the dataset.
 However, I will soon upload code that makes use of them.
 The performance is about 12.7% error rate, compared to 17.0%.

+## Deep word embeddings for visual speech recognition

+I will soon upload the code here.
+It is largely based on this code, with some differences mainly on the backend and on the use of word boundaries.